IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 The Frequency Response Tab

 All amplifiers are 20 Hz – 20 kHz, right?
 Not so!
 Amplifiers designed to drive transformer distribution systems often have an intentional low frequency roll off.
 Subwoofer amplifiers are band-limited, and often include an equalization curve.
 An amplifier’s frequency response may change with drive level.
-To remove any doubts the Frequency Response Tab displays the transfer function of the amplifier when driven by a 1-sec log sweep.
+To remove any doubts the Frequency Response Tab can display the transfer function of the amplifier under many stated conditions.

 Figure 3a – Overview of CAFViewer™ Frequency Response Tab